TABLE OF CONTENTS

 DE&I Advisory Committee

-We’ve assembled an advisory committee of community leaders with expertise on racial justice to review and advise the DE&I Stewardship group on the content, processes, and systems Burning Man Project designs to help increase diversity, equity and radical inclusion in both the Burning Man Project and Black Rock City.
+We’ve assembled an advisory committee of community leaders with expertise on racial justice to review and advise the DE&I Stewardship group on the content, processes, and systems Burning Man Project designs to help increase diversity, equity and radical inclusion in both Burning Man Project and Black Rock City.
+This committee acts as a checks and balance system for unconscious bias and demonstrates our intention for radical accountability.

 Advisory Committee Members